Meekb/rancid-tomatillos/README.md

   * `npm i` to install dependencies
   * cd into the repo
   * `npm start` to activate the server
-  * localhost:3000 to view running project
+  * open localhost:3000 in your browser to view the project

 #Architecture
   * Built in React